- Download our Moving to Australia Guide (PDF)

-Australia is a major regional financial hub with a sophisticated banking system, and expats will find there is plenty of professional support available when it comes to educating oneself about and understanding different aspects of financial management in the country.
+Australia is a major regional financial hub with a sophisticated banking system, and expats will be able to seek out professional support to understand the finer points of financial management in the country.

 Money in Australia

 The Australian Dollar (AUD) is the official currency in Australia and is divided into 100 cents.

 - Notes: AUD 5, 10, 20, 50, 100

 - Coins: 5, 10, 20, and 50 cents; AUD 1, 2